mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 ### Verifying Github and npm attestations without their own CLIs

-I also learned that [both Github Actions as well as npm](https://blog.sigstore.dev/cosign-verify-bundles/) have integrated cosign workflows, which they call attestations.That is, it should now be possible to verify npm tarballs as well as Github Artifacts, if the author has chosen to make use of attestation workflows.
+I also learned that [both Github Actions as well as npm](https://blog.sigstore.dev/cosign-verify-bundles/) have integrated cosign workflows, which they call attestations.
+That is, it should now be possible to verify npm tarballs as well as Github Artifacts, if the author has chosen to make use of attestation workflows.

 It did take a bit of trial and error to figure out where to get the bundle from, which even the blog author attests (ha) to.